sunfishcode/basic-text/docs/basic-text.md

-# Text
+# Basic Text

-The *text* format is built on top of the [UTF-8] format.
+The *basic text* format is built on top of the [UTF-8] format.
 It is intended for general-purpose use most anywhere the informal notion of "plain text" is intended.

-It permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.
+Basic text does permit homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.

 On input and output, data is implicitly converted into [NFC] by the